July 13, 2014, Warsaw, Poland

 Inscription in Yiddish, and more common Polish-Jewish names.

-Moshe at the Umschlagplatz, standing where so many of our people stood terrified awaiting the trains to the death camp Treblinka.
+Moshe at the Umschlagplatz, standing where so many of our people stood terrified awaiting the trains to the death camp Treblinka and other death camps.

-Here the Warsaw Ghetto Upraising began as the fighters tried to stop the deportations.
+Here the Warsaw Ghetto Uprising began as the fighters tried to stop the deportations.

 "Land, Earth, cover not my blood, do not hide my blood, do not hide the evil and the crime that was done to me but rather let it be seen to all so that all should know.
 Let there not be a place for my screams to be hidden. " (Job, chapter 16, verse 18)